Eshon Burgundy

-Anton Eshon Hairston (born April 21, 1980), who goes by the stage name Eshon Burgundy, is an American former Christian hip hop musician.
+Anton Eshon Hairston (born April 21, 1980), better known by his stage name Eshon Burgundy, is an American former Christian rapper.

-His first album, Blood Rushing to My Head, was released in 2012 with Salvation Armie Music Group.
-He released his second album, 2015's The Fear of God, with Humble Beast Records.
+His first album, Blood Rushing to My Head, was released in 2012 by Salvation Armie Music Group.
+He released his second album, The Fear of God (2015), with Humble Beast Records.

 Early life

 Eshon Burgundy was born Anton Eshon Hairston in Abington, Pennsylvania, He was raised by his mother Rochelle in Philadelphia, Pennsylvania.
 He was raised in an environment of constantly moving from residence-to-residence across Philadelphia after his mother was in an abusive relationship with a boyfriend at the time.
 They eventually settled in a housing complex, Passyunk Homes.
 This would lead him to become the responsible oldest sibling in his family, where he has two younger brothers, Seifuddin and Ameer, and a younger sister, Aleema.
 Eshon was shot three times when he was 15 years old, coming within minutes of dying.
 This was the impetus for him to dedicate the next five years of his life to being involved in the hip hop underground community in his hometown of Philadelphia.
 He later signed two record deals with drug kingpins around 2000 but never released any music.
 He became a Christian in 2001 and began making Christian hip hop music in his hometown, until he relocated to Jacksonville, Florida.